Michael-Warrick/COMRADE/README.md

 2. [Setup](#setup)

 ## Introduction <a name="introduction"></a>
 The best way to introduce this engine is to explain its purpose.
 It is a demonstation of what can be achieved with Modern C++ and OpenGL, using little overhead to achieve peak performace and maximal compatibility.
-Of course the sudden thought of compromised performance due to looser integration with platform specifics may cross one's mind, however, with the ideas of opensource and inclusivity being predominant development factors, minimizing performance costs where they count and rigorously testing many configurations, ensures a high performaning application.
+Of course the sudden thought of compromised performance due to looser integration with platform specifics may cross one's mind, however, with the ideas of opensource and inclusivity being predominant development factors, minimizing performance costs where they count and rigorously testing many configurations, ensures a high performing application.

 ## Setup <a name="setup"></a>
 ### Code Editor